Beccio00/participium/retrospective/Retrospective3rdSprint.md

 - Code review completed
 - Code present on VCS
 - End-to-End tests performed
-- All tasks are in "Done" state
+- All tasks are in "Done" state on YouTrack

 ### Detailed statistics